lorniu/pdd.el/docs/proxy.md

 (setq pdd-default-proxy "socks5://127.0.0.1:1080")
 ```

-To make proxy smarter, use a function instead of the url string:
+To make proxy smarter, use a function instead of the url string, the function signature is (&optional request backend).

 ```emacs-lisp
 ;; Just return a url format string as proxy